viktor-nikolov/lwIP-file-via-socket/README.md

 } // Destructor on 'f' is called, the connection is closed
 ```

-then the file `~/test_data/via_socket_240318_213421.5840.txt` (he file name contains the time stamp for the connection) is created on the server with the content
+then the file `~/test_data/via_socket_240318_213421.5840.txt` (the file name contains the time stamp for the connection) is created on the server with the content

 ```
 Data: